AlvinSetyaPranata/AlvinSetyaPranata/README.md

 <br>

-<p>I'm a student from Indonesia 🇮🇩, who loves working on web, desktop and mobile applications.
-I like to explore and learn new things because of my great curiousity about technology. for now I often build mostly web-based applications, API's, Desktop applications, and mobile application.</p>
+<p>I am a student from Indonesia 🇮🇩, who likes developing Websites, Desktop and Mobile applications, I like working in a team because we can share a lot of ideas and have a lot of relationships.</p>

 <br>